 Dear Valued FVH Client!

-We very much enjoyed meeting you and your recent addition(s) to the family and thank you for entrusting us with all their health-care needs.
-Be assured that we will honor that trust by always doing all that we can to serve you and your pets.
+We very much enjoyed meeting you and your recent addition(s) to the family and thank you for entrusting us with all their healthcare needs.
+Be assured that we will honor that trust by always providing your pets with compassionate and Fear-Free care.

-Our modern hospital, updated regularly with new equipment, is capable of meeting the vast majority of health care needs for your pets.
+Our modern hospital, well-equipped hospital is capable of meeting the vast majority of the health care needs for your pets.
 Our doctors and staff maintain excellent, up-to-date medical knowledge and surgical skills through regular medical-journal reading and frequent attendance at continuing education seminars.
-We also consult regularly with specialists by phone or online to ensure the best possible care and will offer a referral to a specialist when we think your pet’s condition warrants an expert’s attention.
+We also consult regularly with specialists by phone or online to ensure the best possible care and will offer a referral to a boarded specialist when we think your pet’s condition warrants an expert’s attention.

-Thank you again for choosing Fairhaven Veterinary Hospital.
-If you have any remaining questions or new concerns, please don’t hesitate to call us.
+Thank you again for choosing the Fairhaven Veterinary Hospital.
+If you have any remaining questions, please don’t hesitate to call us.
 We’re here to help!
-For more information about our hospital and education information, visit our website at www.Fairhavenvet.com
+For more information about our hospital, educational resources, and community information be sure to explore our entire website.

 The Doctors and Staff at Fairhaven Vet